-Jeff Chadwick is an associate in the Wealth Preservation Practice Group and maintains an office in both Houston and The Woodlands.
-Jeff focuses his practice on sophisticated trust and estate planning for business executives, closely held business owners, and other high net worth individuals and families.
-He strives to provide innovative and practical solutions to a wide range of legal matters, including wealth transfer planning, business formation and structuring, asset protection planning, planned charitable giving, trust modifications, pre- and post-marital planning, and the administration of trusts and estates.
+Jeff Chadwick is a member of the Wealth Preservation Practice Group with offices in Houston and The Woodlands.
+Jeff focuses his practice on trust and estate planning for business owners, corporate executives, professional athletes, and other high net worth individuals and families.
+He strives to provide innovative and practical solutions to a wide range of legal matters, including wealth transfer planning, trust and estate administration, business formation and succession, asset protection, charitable giving, and premarital planning.

-Jeff is a frequent speaker at tax and estate planning seminars around the country and has authored numerous articles appearing in estate planning publications and law reviews.
-Jeff is also an active member of many professional organizations and serves on the Texas Trust Code Committee, where he is responsible for monitoring issues affecting trusts in Texas and developing legislative proposals for additions and changes to the Texas Trust Code.
+Jeff is a frequent speaker at estate planning seminars around the country and is an active member of many professional organizations.
+He also serves on the Texas Trust Code Committee, where he monitors trust issues in Texas and drafts legislation for inclusion in the Texas Trust Code.

-Before settling in Texas, Jeff began his career in Richmond, Virginia, where he was named a Virginia Rising Star by Thomson Reuters.
+Before settling in Texas, Jeff began his career in Richmond, Virginia.
 Jeff has maintained his Virginia law license and regularly counsels clients transitioning from Virginia to Texas, or vice versa, with regard to their estate planning matters.

 - Design and prepare core estate planning documents, including wills, revocable trust agreements, and medical and financial powers of attorney

-- Help clients shift new investment opportunities and pre-liquidity interests in businesses, real estate, and other appreciating assets to trusts or entities for their children and other family members in a tax-efficient manner
+- Help entrepreneurs, energy executives, and other clients shift new investment opportunities, corporate stock, and other appreciating assets to their family members in a tax-efficient manner

-- Structure family limited partnerships and limited liability companies to own and manage family farms and ranches, oil, gas, and other mineral interests, commercial and residential real estate, and other income-producing assets
+- Assist families with the formation of limited partnerships and limited liability companies to own and manage family farms, ranchland, mineral interests, vacation residences, and other family assets

 - Obtain private letter rulings from the IRS on estate, gift, and generation-skipping transfer (GST) tax matters